Can You Put a Dogs on The Trampoline?

 Stress Relieving Activity for Your Dog

-Dogs need some kind of fun activity to stay healthy and happy.
+Dogs on the trampoline need some kind of fun activity to stay healthy and happy.
 They can become depressed if they don’t get enough physical exercise, which is hard during a pandemic where most options for playing have been limited or eliminated entirely.

 You don’t have to wait until your puppy grows up before you can enjoy quality time together.
 With a trampoline, there are always fresh new activities for both of us.